JD910/LNHG/Segmentation/README.md

 * Discriminator: Discriminator network of the model.

+* Train_Gene: Training details of the generator.

-* Generator: Geneartor network of the model and G_loss calculation.
+* Generator: Geneartor network of the model.

 * Unet_Comparison: U-net for the comparison of segmentation accuracy.